FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_16.md

  1.0e-8, 1.0, 0.0
 ```

-### Analysis Results
+### Analysis results

-A temperature contour figure was created by REVOCAP\_PrePost, and is shown in Figure 4.16.3.
-Moreover, a portion of the analysis results log file is shown in the following as numeric
-data of the analysis results.
+This analysis uses the data of `tutorial/17_freq_beam`.
+The first step of the analysis is to change the overall control data for eigenvalue analysis, `hecmw_ctrl_eigen.dat`, to `hecmw_ctrl.dat` and perform eigenvalue analysis.
+Further, change the overall control data for frequency response analysis, `hecmw_ctrl_freq.dat`, to `hecmw_ctrl.dat`, and the eigenvalue analysis result log file, `0.log`, to \`eigen_0.log` (which is specified within the analysis control data for frequency response analysis.)
+Finally, frequency response analysis is performed.

 <div style="text-align: center;">
 <img src="./media/tutorial16_03.png" width="350px"><br>
-Figure 4.16.3: Temperature Analysis Results
+Fig. 4.16.3: Analysis results of temperature
 </div>

 ```